Share:

 This is fine meme

-So in this post I'll attempt to bring out your inner monster and provide a step by step approach to systematically destroy your team while working towards your own goals to make yourself look great in comparison.
+Then I'll show you how to apply The 5 dysfunctions of a team to sabotage the competition.
+With this post I'll attempt to bring out your inner monster and provide a step by step approach to systematically destroy your team while working towards your own goals, so you look great in comparison.

 The five dysfunctions pyramid